randomuserbruh/AutoLab/README.md

 > Example: Data = ImportOscData(TestName, Channels, Data, dest);
 - PlotOscTime(TestName, Channels, ChannelNo, Data, PlotOptions, dest)
 > Saves a .fig plot of the Voltage (V) against Time (s) graph for the specified ChannelNo under a
-> folder of name plots in directory dest with the Name-Value arguments stored in the PlotOptions class
+> folder of name plots in directory dest with the plot properties stored in the PlotOptions class
 > Channels should be an array with the data's channel numbers inside
 > also see PlotOptions Class
 - PlotOscXY(TestName, Channels, ChannelNoX, ChannelNoY, Data, PlotOptions, dest)
 > Saves a .fig plot of the Voltage (V) against Voltage (V) graph for the 2 specified Channel numbers under
-> a folder of name plots in directory dest with the Name-Value arguments stored in the PlotOptions class
+> a folder of name plots in directory dest with the plot properties stored in the PlotOptions class
 > Channels should be an array with the data's channel numbers inside
 > also see PlotOptions Class
 ## Classes